Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/Overview.md

 1. **Add** a software component for the first time: the related config file is copied twice into the related `RTE` project directory.
 The first copy can be modified by the user with the parameters for the user application.
-The second copy is an unmodified  backup file with the format `<configfile>.<ext>.current@version`.
+The second copy is an unmodified  backup file with the format `<configfile>.<ext>.base@version`.

     **Example:** A configuration file `ConfigFile.h` at version `1.2.0` is copied:

     ```c
     ./RTE/component_class/ConfigFile.h                  // user editable configuration file
-    ./RTE/component_class/ConfigFile.h.current@1.2.0    // current unmodified configuration file with version
+    ./RTE/component_class/ConfigFile.h.base@1.2.0       // current unmodified configuration file with version
-                                                        // information; used for version comparison
+                                                        // information; used as a base for version comparison
     ```

     The `csolution` outputs a user notification to indicate that files are added: